lgironditmetaz/Mac-MiningPoolHubMonitor/README.md

 * Displays all your wallets balances using the _MiningPoolHub_ API.
 * Displays your main coin (the coin you are auto exchanging into) balance in the toolbar.
 * Displays a balance approximation in your preferred fiat currency for your main coin.

+## Official releases

+Please note that their is **NO OFFICIAL BINARY RELEASE** of this software for the moment.

+You can make your own build using [Apple Xcode](https://itunes.apple.com/fr/app/xcode/id497799835?l=en&mt=12) _(available for free on the Mac App Store)_ and the source code provided here.

 ## License